This is for all the parents that think no-one understands

 If your struggle is sleep, you know where I am.
 The online support option is available to anyone who wants to learn about normal baby sleep and support their baby to sleep better with my virtual support, and you will see from the Facebook group YOU ARE NOT ALONE.

-If you feel you need so much more than online support, just get in touch or have a look at the personalised support options. firstname.lastname@example.org
+If you feel you need more than online support, get in touch or have a look at the personalised support options. firstname.lastname@example.org